 Mini Pecan Pie Crust

-As I said, the crust for these are so much easier than a normal pie crust.
+As I said, the crust for these is so much easier than a normal pie crust.
 Just throw all the ingredients into your stand mixer (or a mixing bowl with beaters) and combine them.

 - 1 stick butter (8 tablespoons.)